Islamic State flags appear, then disappear, in Bosnian village

 "During the activities undertaken, ISIS flags were not found displayed," the State Investigation and Protection Agency (SIPA) said in a statement.
 It gave no further details.

-Bosnian state radio cited villagers saying the flags had been erected by neighbors who had since left the community.
+Bosnian state radio cited villagers saying the flags had been erected by neighbours who had since left the community.

 "I don't understand why such a fuss was made in the past 24 hours because of a simple piece of cloth," a man, who gave his name as Edis and who wore a long beard and short trousers typical for Wahhabi followers, told Reuters.